Energinet-DataHub/greenforce-frontend/README.md

 SCSS functions, mixins, variables, partials, and global stylesheets.
 Allowed dependencies to: `assets`, `styles`.

+### Generating a library

+To generate a new library, run `yarn nx workspace-generator dh-library-generator` and follow the instructions or use the "workspace-generator - dh-library-generator" option under "generate" command in Nx Console extension.

+_Note_: This command currently only supports generating libraries of type "feature".

 ## Frontend apps

 The frontend apps are built with Angular in an Nx Workspace.
 They are located under `apps` folder: